mendix/docs/content/en/docs/community-tools/mendix-forum.md

 #### 3.2.3 Posting an Exchange {#posting-exchange}

-To ask your own question on the Mendix Community, follow these steps:
+To ask your own question in the Mendix Community, follow these steps:

 1. Click **Create a Post** > **Exchange with Community**, or click **Post Exchange** on the **Exchanges** page.
 2. On the **Create a Post** page, fill in the following details in the editor: